sanity-io/sanity-plugin-asset-source-unsplash/README.md

 `sanity install asset-source-unsplash`

-Edit the config file found in `./config/asset-source-unsplash.json` with your Unsplash API key.

-You can create a new API key or find an existing one here: https://unsplash.com/oauth/applications

 ## Developing on this module

 To simulate using your development version as a real module inside a studio, you can do the following: